About Judy

 I hold graduate degrees in nutrition and counseling psychology, with a specialization in the practical application of neuroscience and the change process.
 I’m an Integrative Wellness Coach trained at Duke Integrative Medicine, a HeartMath® Certified Practitioner and Trainer, a certified provider of the Safe and Sound Protocol (SSP), and a Tapas Acupressure Technique (TAT)™ practitioner.

 Over the past 15 years, I’ve used a holistic approach with a wide range of patients and clients.
-I’ve served as a mental health coach on an integrative care team in a family medical practice, spent 7 years working with adolescents on an inpatient psychiatric unit, and worked individually and in groups through my private practice.
+I’ve served as a mental health coach on an integrative care team in a family medical practice, spent seven years working with adolescents on an inpatient psychiatric unit, and worked individually and in groups through my private practice.

 What people are saying...